 We are tracking a major resurgence of the Shai-Hulud malware campaign, now emerging as a new variant referred to as “Sha1-Hulud: The Second Coming.”
-This outbreak has already outgrown the original Shai-Hulud incident, with more than 800 npm packages confirmed as trojanized and tens of thousands of GitHub repositories affected, spreading rapidly across multiple maintainers, including the Zaier and ENS ecosystems.
+This outbreak has already outgrown the original Shai-Hulud incident, with more than 800 npm packages confirmed as trojanized and tens of thousands of GitHub repositories affected, spreading rapidly across multiple maintainers, including the Zapier and ENS ecosystems.
 The malicious versions embed credential-stealing payloads designed to capture developer tokens, leak secrets, and establish persistent footholds across repositories and developer environments.
 This page will be updated continuously as the investigation progresses and additional compromised packages are identified.

 In this second wave, Sha1-Hulud introduces a far more aggressive fallback mechanism: if the malware fails to authenticate or establish persistence, it attempts to destroy the victim’s entire home directory.
 Specifically, the malware deletes every writable file owned by the current user under their home folder.
 This destructive logic triggers only when all of the following conditions are met: